 The early 20th Century was an era when most drugs were compounded.
 Often physicians opened their own apothecary shops; however, whether these druggists had a doctorate or not, they were often addressed as "Doctor."
 Some documents refer to Jesse as Dr. Stutts, but records show that Stutts received the Ph.C. degree from Vanderbilt University in 1902, making him a Pharmaceutical Chemist.

-Many also confuse Jesse Walker with his brother, Dr. John Lee Stutts, a prominent Greeehill physician.
+Many also confuse Jesse Walker with his brother, Dr. Henry Lee Stutts, a prominent Greeehill physician.
 Both were children of John Ritter Stutts and his first wife Margaret Jones Stutts.

 Over a 35 year span, Stutts marketed several medicines, including Ivago for poison ivy, Scratch-No-More for pruritus, and Germ Death, an antiseptic.
 Yet it was his pain medicine Eas-It that put his pharmacy on the local and regional map.